Trauma Revisited

 Kasey Olander

-Kasey Olander is the Web Content Specialist at the Hendricks Center.
-Originally from the Houston area, she graduated from The University of Texas at Dallas with a Bachelor’s degree in Arts & Technology.
-She has also been an Associate Director with the Baptist Student Ministry, working with college students at UT Dallas and Rice University, particularly focusing on discipleship and evangelism training.
+Kasey Olander works as the Web Content Specialist at The Hendricks Center at DTS.
+Originally from the Houston area, she graduated from The University of Texas at Dallas with a bachelor’s degree in Arts & Technology.
+She served on staff with the Baptist Student Ministry, working with college students at UT Dallas and Rice University, particularly focusing on discipleship and evangelism training.
 In her spare time, she enjoys reading, having interesting conversations, and spending time with her husband.

 Contributors